 To present public information that impacts provincial highway travel in order to improve safety and reduce congestion.

 The Ontario 511 service can be accessed via four channels:

 - 1)Mobile App:

 - 2) Internet: www.Ontario.ca/511

 - 3) Twitter: using our main or regionalized accounts

 - Outside of the province access by dialing 1-866-929-4257

 - TTY service by dialing 1-866-471-8929 (for those who are deaf or hard of hearing)

 In 1986, the Ministry of Transportation offered their first traveller information service to the public with a winter road conditions telephone hotline.
 In 1999, the ministry expanded the service by launching a Road Condition Website.
 By 2004, the service evolved into the Traveller Road Information Portal (TRIP) website and offered an interactive telephone service.

 Since then, the service has been rebranded to “Ontario 511”.
-The service has also been enhanced to provide 24/7 access to bilingual and accessible highway travel information through multiple channels – telephone, website and Twitter.
+The service has also been enhanced to provide 24/7 access to bilingual and accessible highway travel information through multiple channels – mobile app, website, Twitter and telephone.
 In addition, the ministry offers a Track My Plow service to provide travellers with up to date information on the location of winter maintenance vehicles.